danrlyon/k8s_fundamentals/setup/index_centos.md

 ![](index/FD3BA694-FD69-4C86-8EAF-4D5FC813EABA%208.png)

 ## Create Instances
-Use the Ubuntu Server 18.04 LTS AMI for your region Use the default security group for all instances - make sure all ports are open for in/out traffic Both Instances should be part of the same subnet (in the same VPC)
+Use the CentOS 7 (x86_64) - with Updates HVM AMI for your region T2.medium for size
+Use the default security group for all instances - make sure all ports are open for in/out traffic Both Instances should be part of the same subnet (in the same VPC) Add the EFS file system if created in class

-Create 2 instances: 1 master/1 worker - set their name label to your initials-master/your initials-worker1 (e.g jk-master/jk-worker1)
+Create 2 instances: 1 master/1 worker - set their name label to your initials-master/your userid-worker1 (e.g jkidd-master/jkidd-worker1)

 ## Install Kubernetes on all servers
+When opening an SSH connection use the centos user.
 Following commands must be run as the root user.
 To become root run:
 ```
 sudo su -